lakpro/lakpro/README.md

 ## About Me:
 - 🎓 I'm a final year student pursuing B.tech in CSE from LNMIIT, Jaipur (2020-2024)
-- 🔭 I’m currently looking for internship and placement opportunities
+- 🔭 I’m currently looking for internship and full-time opportunities
 - 🌱 Exploring and Developing Chrome Extentinos
 - 📫 How to reach me: [lakshaysetia123@gmail.com](mailto:lakshaysetia123@gmail.com)
 - ⚡ Fun fact: I love football ⚽ and F1 🏁